Open-Community-Building/community.hooks/deepseek.md

-R1 could be a Black Swan Event:
+R1 could be a Black Swan or Sputnik Event of Open Source, only this time the Open Source developers are in power.

 https://www.handelsblatt.com/technik/ki/kuenstliche-intelligenz-start-up-deepseek-aus-china-macht-tech-konzerne-nervoes/100103180.html